 Academic Information for Master's Degree Students

 A graduate student should develop intellectual autonomy within a chosen field and demonstrate the ability to analyze, synthesize, and evaluate relevant knowledge.
-The graduate student, furthermore, assumes some responsibility for increasing knowledge within the chosen field.
+The graduate student, furthermore, assumes some responsibility for increasing and/or applying knowledge within the chosen field.

-Graduate education assumes the acquisition of specific content knowledge, including recognition of the significant terminology, facts, theories, issues, findings, and generalizations within the field of study.
-Graduate study also encompasses comprehension of the intellectual history, methods of inquiry, and standards of judgment used in a given field.
+Graduate education assumes the acquisition of specific content knowledge, and encompasses comprehension of the intellectual history, methods of inquiry, and standards of judgment used in a given field.

-Students should also grasp the ethical meanings of research in a discipline or a profession.
+Students should also understand the ethical standards of research in a discipline or a profession.

-A student receiving a master’s degree will be able to:
+A student receiving a master’s degree will demonstrate the ability to:

 Synthesize diverse ideas to form an integrated whole relevant to a field of study by arranging and combining elements and parts into patterns or structures.
 The parts to be integrated may, to the extent necessary, come from a variety of disciplines

-Make judgments about the value of relevant material, including the appropriateness and adequacy of any qualitative and quantitative methods used in its compilation, by employing a standard of internal or external appraisal.
-In evaluating the accuracy of a communication, a student will use an integration of theories, works of recognized excellence, facts and generalizations germane to a field; and
+Make judgments about the value of relevant material, including the appropriateness and adequacy of any qualitative and quantitative methods used in its compilation, by employing a standard of internal and/or external appraisal.
+In evaluating evidence or arguments, a student will use an integration of theories, works of recognized excellence, facts and generalizations germane to a field; and